 Most marijuana dispensaries are in Las Vegas, Henderson, and Reno.
 A county’s population determines the number of dispensaries it can license.

 Local governments determine their dispensaries’ store hours.
-And the dispensaries must keep these hours conspicuously posted.
-Currently, Las Vegas dispensaries may operate between 6:00 A.M. and 10:00 P.M.
-And in Reno, closing must be no later than midnight.
+Plus the dispensaries must keep these hours conspicuously posted.

-3. Is it legal to grow and cultivate cannabis?
+3. Is it legal to grow and cultivate cannabis in Nevada?

 Cultivating recreational weed is illegal with one exception.
-The grower must live more than 25 miles from a licensed dispensary.
+You must live more than 25 miles from a licensed dispensary.

-People who do live more than 25 miles away may grow up to six marijuana plants.
+If you live more than 25 miles away, you may grow up to six marijuana plants.
 No household may have more than 12 plants total.

 The plants must be located in an enclosed space such as a room, greenhouse, or closet.
 The space must have a lock or security apparatus.
-And the plants cannot be visible to the public.
-If the grower is not the property owner, the grower must get the owner’s permission.4
+Also, the plants cannot be visible to the public.
+If you are not the property owner, you must get the owner’s permission.4

 Growing more than the 12-plant maximum is a category E felony.
 Category E felony convictions carry probation and a suspended sentence, with a possible sentence of up to 1 year in jail.
-(But if the defendant has two or more prior felony convictions, the court may order one to four years of Nevada State Prison and a maximum of $5,000 in fines.)
+(Though if you have two or more prior felony convictions, the court may order one to four years of Nevada State Prison and a maximum of $5,000 in fines.)

 |